2026 NASCAR Daytona 500 Betting

 1963, 1968, 1972, 1976, 2011 |

 Go ahead and think of all the great teams in the history of NASCAR.
 Richard Childress Racing, Joe Gibbs Racing, DEI, Robert Yates Racing...none of those teams have more than four all-time victories at the Daytona 500.
 Petty Enterprises took advantage of all the non-restrictor plate years to win this race nine times.
-Hendrick Motorsports matched Petty Enterprises for the most all-time Daytona 500 wins in 2024, its first triumph in more than a decade.
+In recent history it has been Hendrick Motorsports that has dominated.
+They matched Petty Enterprises for the most all-time Daytona 500 wins in 2024 with nine when William Byron won the race and they took over first place with 10 wins when Byron won again in 2025.

 Most Career Wins (By Manufacturer)